-• Login to Twitter and automate live stream creation.
+• Login to Twitter and automate the live stream creation.

 • Create and post a manual stream.